VIDEO: How To Use Silver Plating Solution

-Silver plating solution is for plating and re-plating silver and most other metals.
-It can also be used on metal household items to give a new shiny silver coating.
-The unique formula (formerly called Sheffco Silver Solution but now re-branded as Walsh Silver Plating Solution using the same formula and made in the UK) adds pure silver to silverplate as well as hard base metals.
+Silver plating solution is for plating and re-plating silver and other base metals that contains copper content, allowing you to completely restore your dull looking pieces!
+The unique formula (formerly called Sheffco Silver Solution but now re-branded as Walsh Silver Plating Solution using the same formula and made in the UK).

-You can use this silver plating solution on silverplate, plus most hard base metals such as brass, copper, bronze and nickel.
-It will not work on soft base metals such as pewter and lead.
-It can be used for re-plating tired looking silver plated jewellery as well as being ideal for bringing back some sparkle to dull looking metals such as silver plated table-wear and cutlery and silver plated photo or picture frames.
+You can use silver plating solution on any metal that has copper content such as silverplate, brass, bronze and nickel.
+It can be used for re-plating tired looking silver plated jewellery as well as being ideal for bringing back some sparkle to dull looking metals such as silver plated photo or picture frames, silver plated table-wear and cutlery.
+Don't forget this solution will only work with base metals that contain copper - some tablewear is stainless steel that has been electroplated so the solution wouldn't work as steel doesn't contain copper.
 Alternatively if you have some costume jewellery in brass, copper or bronze, you can transform it into a silver colour for a new lease of life.

 The plating result is permanent and will not chip, flake or peel.
 However, if it is a piece of jewellery you have applied it to then it will depend on the amount of wear and how much friction it comes into contact with (as with all silver plated jewellery items).
 Likewise if you polish it excessively you will also wear the plating away, but it can easily be re-applied.

 Can I polish items that I’ve silver plated?

 Yes you can.
 We’d recommend using our jewellery polishing cloth and gently polishing the item back to a high shine.
 If you polish the item too hard or too frequently the plating may begin to wear through, but if this happens you can easily just re-plate the item again.